Four Years Ago

 They met again at a bar in Bethesda.
 There was still light outside.

-Over beers, Campbell asked, “So was it your wife’s passing that motivated you for this new line of research?”
+Over beers, Campbell asked, “So your wife’s passing motivated you?”

 Garcia nodded.
 “Pia was in Argentina when she got sick.
-I was here in the U.S., planning to move her and our son to join me after I was a little settled.
+I was here in the U.S., going to move her and our son to here after I was a little settled.

 “Then one day she went to the hospital in Buenos Aires.
 Appendicitis, we thought.
 But when the surgeons operated, it was ovarian cancer, spread everywhere, hopeless.
 After she passed— here he hesitated to draw a sharp breath— my son and my mother went to live in France.
-They’re still in France, but Jorge will move to Chicago to stay with my sister and her future husband until I’m settled into a new job.
+They’re still in France, but Jorge will move to Chicago to stay with my sister and her future husband soon until my job situation is settled.

 “To say the least, that’s not ideal, my family…I mean.”
 Garcia grimaced.
 His eyes were moist.
 “I had to watch my castle burn.”